knaw-huc/SPAQ/README.md

 ### Naming of folders

-- Standalone: reception/{SAVEDID}/
+- Standalone: reception/{SID}/{SAVEDID}/
-- LimeSurvey / preview: reception/9999/
+- LimeSurvey / preview: reception/testing/9999/
-- LimeSurvey / activated : reception/<responseid>
+- LimeSurvey / activated : reception/<surveyid>/<responseid>

-The <responseid> is an actualized {SAVEID} of a running Limesurvey
+The <responseid> is an actualized {SAVEID} of a running Limesurvey.
+The <surveyid> is an actualized {SID} of a running Limesurvey.

+One LimeSurvey instance can have several Surveys, with slightly different use-cases.
+To accomodate that, hierarchy is now in place.

 ## LINKS